 This can be as simple as creating a list of tasks that must be completed in order to deliver your project.
-In the case of complex projects, it may be helpful to organize these tasks in the form of a Work Breakdown Structure (WBS), a chart visualizing tasks and their sub-tasks.
+In the case of complex projects, it may be helpful to organize these tasks in the form of at, a chart visualizing tasks and their sub-tasks.

 After you’ve established the dependencies among your activities, you can sequence them.
 At this point, you aren’t assigning any time to your activities in terms of work hours or due dates.
 Instead, you’re focusing on the order in which all project activities should be done so that the most efficient flow is created.

 Each activity in your project will require resources in the form of personnel, subcontractor costs, tools (physical and/or digital tools like software programs), and workspace.
 Make sure to consider other resources that are specific to your industry or project.
 Estimate the resources needed for each project activity.

 Remember that resource allocation will affect your schedule; if the same team member is responsible for multiple tasks, they can’t be completed at the same time.